-So far, over 7,000 people have signed an online petition to urge the Texas Legislature to legalize beer-to-go sales.
-Texans who want to get involved in the fight to #FixTexasBeerLaws can visit craftpac.org/action.
+So far, more than 12,000 Texans have signed an online petition urging the Texas Legislature to pass Beer-To-Go this session.
+People who would like to join the cause can visit www.craftpac.org/action.

 The Texas Craft Brewers Guild is the not-for-profit trade association committed to advancing the common interest of Texas craft brewers.
 The Guild’s Board of Directors hail from craft breweries in all the major metropolitan regions of the state, as well as different brewery types and sizes to represent the Guild’s nearly 300 brewery members throughout the state, including operating breweries, as well as those that are in the advanced planning stages.
 The Texas craft brewing industry has a $5.28 billion dollar economic impact on the Texas economy, responsible for the creation of approximately 30,000 jobs.

 ABOUT THE BEER ALLIANCE OF TEXAS